lisp-docs/cl-language-reference/docs/chap-4/e-e-dictionary/_function_system-class.md

-This declaration has the interpretation that, within the scope of the declaration, the consequences are unspecified if the value of fn-valued-variable is called with arguments not of the specified <ClLinks  term={"type"}><i>types</i></ClLinks>; the value resulting from a valid call will be of type val-type.
+This declaration has the interpretation that, within the scope of the declaration, the consequences are unspecified if the value of fn-valued-variable is called with arguments not of the specified <GlossaryTerm  term={"type"}><i>types</i></GlossaryTerm>; the value resulting from a valid call will be of type val-type.

-As with variable type declarations, nested declarations imply intersections of <ClLinks  term={"type"}><i>types</i></ClLinks>, as follows:
+As with variable type declarations, nested declarations imply intersections of <GlossaryTerm  term={"type"}><i>types</i></GlossaryTerm>, as follows: